 Beau currently serves on the Board of the Bridge Academy & Community Center located in Coatesville, Pennsylvania.
 Beau is also a member of the Community Associations Institute Keystone Chapter.
 In 2023, he served on the Keystone Chapter’s Regional Council.
 Beau was also recognized as the Volunteer of the Month in March 2024 by Volunteer Up Legal Clinic, a New Jersey Supreme Court-certified pro bono organization that assists low-income clients facing legal barriers.

-Beau resides in Haddon Township with his wife and sons.
+Beau resides in Haddon Township with his wife and two sons.
 In his free time, Beau enjoys playing tennis, going on hikes, and attempting to convince his family that his dad jokes are, in fact, funny.